hasibulhossainsau-netizen/amr_pipeline_proto/README.md

 # AMR_Pipeline_Proto(prototype)

 ## Project Abstract
-This pipeline is designed to automate the detection of Antimicrobial Resistance (AMR) genes from E. coli bacterial whole genome sequencing (WGS) data.
-It fetches raw reads, performs quality control(QC), assembles trimmed reads with SPAdes and detect AMR genes with three separate tools, **RGI** (CARD database), **ResFinder**, and **ARG-ANNOT** (via BLAST)—in parallel.
-The result are then integrated into one summary file.
-This pipeline is made with snakemake for reproducibility and scalability.
+This pipeline is designed to automate the detection of Antimicrobial Resistance (AMR) genes from E. coli bacterial whole-genome sequencing (WGS) data.
+It fetches raw reads, performs quality control(QC), assembles trimmed reads with SPAdes, and detects AMR genes with three separate tools, **RGI** (CARD database), **ResFinder**, and **ARG-ANNOT** (via BLAST)—in parallel.
+The results are then integrated into one summary file.
+This pipeline is made with Snakemake for reproducibility and scalability.

 ![Pipeline Workflow](dag.png)